proycon/python-frog/README.rst

 Easy
 ~~~~~~~~~~

-For easy installation, please use our LaMachine distribution (https://proycon.github.io/LaMachine).
+For easy installation, please use our `LaMachine distribution <https://proycon.github.io/LaMachine>`_

 Manual
 ~~~~~~~~~~~~

-* Make sure to first install Frog itself (https://languagemachines.github.io/frog) and all its dependencies
+* Make sure to first install `Frog <https://languagemachines.github.io/frog>`_ and all its dependencies
 * Install Cython if not yet available on your system: ``$ sudo apt-get cython cython3`` (Debian/Ubuntu, may differ for others)
 * Run:  ``$ sudo python setup.py install``